 The task of building multi-dimensional characters is critical – but tricky.

-This one day workshop focuses on the development of character-building skills.
+This one day writing workshop in Edmonton, Alberta focuses on the development of character-building skills.
 Instructor-provided prompts will be used as practice guides.
 Using selected passages from published works, we analyze and discuss techniques: the use of voice, dialogue, movement, the individual attributes which create or define characters that intrigue.